kamran-hassan/LetMEin/README.md

 # LetMEin
-It is small script of python that use selenium to automate Whats App web and reads the instruction to join/ Send / Message /leave a Google Meet.
+It is small script of python that use selenium to automate Whats App web and reads the instruction to join/ Send Message /leave a Google Meet's Meeting.

 Code has Comments from which you can understand